gnishtha05/Pulpnet-ACA-/README.md

 # Pulpnet-ACA-
 This is a Transformer-based chatbot designed to answer user questions based on data scraped from the IIT Kanpur website.
-It uses state-of-the-art NLP models to extract accurate answers from academic and institutional content, offering a smooth interface through Streamlit.
+It uses NLP models to extract accurate answers from the content, offering a smooth interface through Streamlit.

 ***Workflow Overview***